Master of Arts (M.A.) Major in Professional Counseling (Marriage and Family Counseling Concentration Thesis Option)

 COUN 5350.
 Advanced Counselor Ethics.

-This course focuses on ethical standards of professional counseling organizations and credentialing bodies, and applications of ethical and legal considerations in professional counseling settings.
-Emphasis is placed on national and current state board rules, records management, strategies for personal and professional self-evaluation, implications for practice, and client and professional advocacy.
+This course focuses on ethical standards of professional counseling organizations and credentialing bodies, as well as the application of ethical rules and legal regulations across professional counseling settings.
+Emphasis is placed on state licensure requirements, certification standards, and accreditation practices in counseling.
+The course examines business and legal practices related to records management, counseling supervision, and professional relationships with clients.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.